On this page

 The first layer is a software pressure ceiling within the control logic, with an audible and visual alarm threshold set below the MAWP.
 The second is an independent mechanical pressure relief valve calibrated to open above the MAWP without any electronic involvement.
 The third is a manual emergency vent valve accessible to the external operator at all times, independent of the automated control system.

 Fire suppression is equally critical.
-Continuous oxygen concentration monitoring is standard; if a sensor reads above the design threshold for the chamber class, a nitrogen purge circuit activates automatically to dilute the atmosphere before ignition risk can build.
+Continuous oxygen concentration monitoring is standard; if a sensor reads above the design threshold for the chamber class, some system designs include a nitrogen purge circuit that activates automatically to dilute the atmosphere before ignition risk can build.
 All monitoring electronics in oxygen-enriched zones must be intrinsically safe, per the applicable electrical safety standard for the installation country.

 What Standards Govern Hyperbaric Chamber Manufacturing?